How Do I Check the Status of My Medicare Enrollment?

 If you qualify for premium-free Medicare Part A, then it starts on the first day of the month when you turn 65, regardless of when you applied.

-- If you apply one month after you turn 65, your coverage begins on the first day of the month after you turn 65.
+- If you apply during the month when you turn 65 or within the three months after, your coverage will start on the first day of the following month.

 If for some reason the government denies your application for Medicare coverage, you may appeal.
 The government will mail any denial with a letter of explanation, which should also include instructions about how to appeal the decision.

-If you don’t receive an acceptance letter within 60 days of submitting your application, call the Social Security Administration or check online.
+If you don’t receive an acceptance letter within 60 days of submitting your application, call the SSA or check online.
 You’ll need your Medicare application number to get an answer.

 One benefit of joining Medicare is that once you join, you don’t need to reapply for benefits each year.
 But you can change plans or adjust your coverages during the Medicare open enrollment period, which runs from Oct.
 15 to Dec.
 7 each year.
 Any changes in coverage kick in on Jan.
 1.